One of the most common emotions after discovering an affair is betrayed spouse anger.

 This is where anger becomes useful.

-After the conversation.
+After the physical release, the tears, the conversation.

 Ask yourself: